This post may include affiliate links that earn us a small commission.

-Instant Pot Chicken thighs in a creamy tomato sauce with juicy chicken thighs, buttery tomato sauce is incredibly delicious and takes less than 30 minutes to make.
+Instant Pot Chicken in a creamy tomato sauce with juicy chicken thighs, is incredibly delicious and takes less than 30 minutes to make.

 This Instant Pot Chicken recipe is going to blow your mind.
 The tomato sauce is so creamy, buttery, tangy with a hint of sweetness to it.
 The sauce is perfect to toss some pasta in it or keep it simple and serve the chicken with a side of greens.